 All new students visit the school prior to admission.
 Parents are invited to an evening meeting when they are given the opportunity to meet the SENDCo.
 Appointments for detailed consultations are available on request.

-Initially students are placed in a teaching set based on the KS2 Statutory Assessment Tests (SATs) and information from their feeder schools.

-At the start of term students are given a base line assessment in English and Maths.
+Students are placed in a teaching sets based on the KS2 Statutory Assessment Tests (SATs), information from their feeder schools and a baseline assessment in English and Maths.
 During the first term all subjects will carry out formal assessments.